Fat Thursday

 If ever there was an excuse to load up on sweet treats and take indulgent eating to the next level, Fat Thursday is just the ticket.
-A celebration of all things dough-related, this Polish tradition offers a gilt-edged, guilt-free opportunity to gorge on doughnuts or paczki.
+A celebration of all things dough-related, this Polish tradition offers a gilt-edged, guilt-free opportunity to gorge on doughnuts or paczki, traditional fried delicacies that contain are similar to filled donuts.

 History of Fat Thursday

-An appreciation of doughnuts is nothing new for the Poles, and it is believed that the tradition of buying and sharing paczki to celebrate Fat Thursday dates right back to the 16th century.
+An appreciation of donuts is nothing new for Polish people, and it is believed that the tradition of buying and sharing paczki to celebrate Fat Thursday dates right back to the 16th century.
 Although the focus of the celebration hasn’t shifted throughout the ages, notes from history suggest that the recipe has evolved.

 In the 18th century, well-known historian, Jędrzej Kitowicz, made reference to the density and texture of the doughnuts, joking that the contemporary light paczki was a marked improvement on the baked goods of old, which could have done some damage if scoring a direct hit to the face.